Invasion of Quebec (1775): Background

-In the spring of 1775, the American Revolutionary War began with the Battle of Lexington and Concord.
-The conflict was then at a standstill, with the British Army surrounded by colonial militia in the siege of Boston.
+In the spring of 1775, the American Revolutionary War began with the Battles of Lexington and Concord.
+The conflict was then at a standstill, with the British Army surrounded by colonial militia in the Siege of Boston.
 In May 1775, aware of the light defenses and presence of heavy weapons at the British Fort Ticonderoga, Benedict Arnold and Ethan Allen led a force of colonial militia that captured Fort Ticonderoga and Fort Crown Point, and raided Fort St. Johns, all of which were only lightly defended at the time.
 Ticonderoga and Crown Point were garrisoned by 1,000 Connecticut militia under the command of Benjamin Hinman in June.

 Congressional authorization

 The First Continental Congress, meeting in 1774, had previously invited the French-Canadians to join in a second meeting of the Congress to be held in May 1775, in a public letter dated October 26, 1774.
 The Second Continental Congress sent a second such letter in May 1775, but there was no substantive response to either one.